BillyDM/awesome-audio-dsp/MATHEMATICS.md

 - [katjaas] - Neat visual explanations of DSP mathematics and techniques.
 - This video on the [Laplace Transform] by Zach Star.
 - [Khan Academy] - Free college-level courses.
+- [Awesome Math] - A large list of math-related resources.

 ## Tools
 - [Desmos] - Free online graphing calculator.